YPNG College Admissions Preparation Program

 - Another way to get a free college education is to qualify for one of the military academies.
 These schools offer an opportunity to get an engineering degree at no cost in exchange for a seven-year military commitment.
 We have a West Point graduate who is a YPNG mentor, Chris Chavez, in our mentor library.
-Her article will let you learn about how she was able to attend college by going to a military academy and how she build a successful engineering career after completing her military commitment.
+Her article will let you learn about how she was able to attend college by going to a military academy and how she built a successful engineering career after completing her military commitment.

 Don’t miss filing deadlines for scholarships.
 They don’t always match the deadlines for admissions applications.
 Some scholarships have deadlines early in the fall of your senior year.
 Mark the due dates on your calendar and work your way backward to figure out how much time you’ll have to get each piece of the scholarship application finished.